F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 - [std::unordered_map](https://en.cppreference.com/w/cpp/container/unordered_map)
 - [std::pair](https://en.cppreference.com/w/cpp/utility/pair) and [std::tuple](https://en.cppreference.com/w/cpp/utility/tuple)

-Currently, the collection semantic requirmenets are not imposed on the whole connection, bu on its member functions instead.
+Currently, the collection semantic requirements are not imposed on the whole connection, but on its member functions instead.
 Depending on the function used, there are different requirements for the stored types.
 This adds a lot of flexibility, as we can, for example, use move only types in collections when we refrain from using functions that require copying.
 On the other hand, it can make the debugging harder, as the compiler usually does not recognize the methods that caused the template to have stricter requirements but instead complains on the place where the template is instantiated.

 ### Sets